Is Saturated Fat Bad for Pancreatic Beta Cells?

 • Temporarily stored in adipose tissue

-• Oxidized by muscle and liver
+• Oxidized by the muscle and liver

 • Regulated by insulin and energy demand